top of page

 Therapy With Bri

-Therapy is a deeply intimate and unique process, so I want you to have a clear idea of what to expect while having me as your therapist.
+Therapy is a deeply intimate and unique process, so I want you to have a clear sense of what to expect when working with me.

-My therapeutic style places a strong emphasis on the challenge part.
-I truly believe that meaningful change often begins with discomfort.
-I’ll support you through that discomfort, guiding you toward growth that’s not only positive—but lasting.
+My therapeutic style places a strong emphasis on that challenge.
+I believe meaningful change often begins with a bit of discomfort.
+I’ll support you through it, helping you move toward growth that isn’t just positive—but lasting.

 Why I became a therapist...